How to Avoid Hitting the Wall in a Marathon

-Since the body can only store a limited amount of carbohydrates in the liver (75-100 grams) and muscles (300-400 grams), it is necessary to take in carbohydrates, such as gels or energy chews for running, and electrolytes during longer endurance events.
+Since the body can only store a limited amount of carbohydrates in the liver (75-100 grams) and muscles (300-400 grams), it is necessary to take in exogenous carbohydrates during longer endurance events, such as gels or energy chews for running.

 Hitting the wall is as much mental as it is physical.
 Here are some common symptoms experienced when runners hit the wall.